Shinya-GitHub-Center/PC6001VX-docker/README.md

 # About this repository
 - This repository is made for running [PC6001VX](https://github.com/eighttails/PC6001VX) via docker container.
-- PC6001VX is made with [Qt Creator](https://www.qt.io/product/development-tools), thats why it is advisable to run the app via docker, not installing to your host computer.
+- PC6001VX is made with [Qt Creator](https://www.qt.io/product/development-tools), that's why it is advisable to run the app via docker, not installing to your host computer.
 - But the running GUI app and making the audio active from the docker container is a little bit tricky, but I guess I found the solution.
 - First of all, download my source code from this repository, then go to the following procedure.